 Ultra-flat response for accurate mixing and mastering.
 Clean design, crisp sound, and impressive build quality.

 Impressive sound quality with a neutral response and satisfying bass.
 Excellent build quality and design.

 A Complete Review Of The Gear

 There are some fantastic choices available in this segment of the studio monitor market.
+With many of them being some of the best speakers for music production.
 Let’s dive into the details.